davidfestal/ceylon-gwt/README.md

 and Javascript native code required by the GWT compiler.

 This allows writing GWT projects *all in Ceylon*

+## Features

+This integration started as a proof of concept, but has already progressed to support most basic Ceylon language constructs, and provide a substantial set of features.

+However, more supported Ceylon constructs / libraries will be added in the future.

+Current features are:
+- Automatic generation of the GWT module descriptor, with an automatically-included stylesheet.
+- Support of optional strings or basic types (Integer, Float, etc...) through emulated classes.
+- Support of a number of Ceylon-specific constructs such as:
+    - `if-then-else` expressions,
+    - `let` expressions,
+    - function references,
+    - functional values,
+    - inline object expressions,
+    - `else` keyword.
+- Support for delegating a top-level GWT function to a `native("js")` Ceylon method in which the full power of the Ceylon language can be leveraged on the Javascript platform.
+- Support for implementing the body of a GWT function directly in Javascript with the JSNI rules.

+All these features are demonstrated in the [sample project](#sample-project).

+For the moment, Ceylon iterables and collections are not supported in GWT code, but they can of course be used in a `native("js")` top-level function called from your GWT code by delegation.

 ## How to use the integration